Reverse Engineering a vehicle (or creating a CAN dbc file)

 • Monitor all messages and in-vehicle network buses.

-• Exercise the vehicle to make a change in the data you want.
-Next, monitor those changes by connecting an in-vehicle network analysis tool, such as Vehicle Spy.
-This will help in capturing and analyzing the data effectively.
-Now, monitor those changes in the message traffic window of the tool and try to relate them to the action performed on the vehicle.
-Example: Press brake paddle and see which messages (data bytes) are changing during that action.
+• First, exercise the vehicle to create a change in the data you want.
+Then, monitor those changes by connecting an in-vehicle network analysis tool, such as Vehicle Spy.
+Consequently, this will help in capturing and analyzing the data more effectively.
+After that, observe those changes in the message traffic window of the tool and, in turn, try to relate them to the action performed on the vehicle.
+For example, when you press the brake pedal, note which messages (data bytes) are changing during that specific action.

 • Try to find a Scaling factor and/or offset to determine an Engineering value from a raw value as seen in message traffic.